-A city in the sub-Himalayan foothills of Darjeeling district, Siliguri is one of the most important cities in the entire North-East of India due to its strategic location.
+A city in the sub-Himalayan foothills of the Darjeeling district, Siliguri is one of the most important cities in the entire North-East of India due to its strategic location.
 The burgeoning city is a commercial and transit hub of the North East.
 You can’t travel to North East India by road or rail without crossing the city.
 The city is also the entry point and business hub for Darjeeling, Sikkim, Bhutan, Dooars, parts of Nepal, Bangladesh, Bihar, and Assam.

 History of Siliguri

 Till about a century back, Siliguri was a small village on the banks of river Mahananda.
-The only significance of the town was its rail station which used to operate toy train to Darjeeling.
+The only significance of the town was its rail station which used to operate the toy train to Darjeeling.
 When the British left India, East Pakistan (now Bangladesh) was created.
-This resulted in large scale migration across the border which continued for the next three decades.
+This resulted in large-scale migration across the border which continued for the next three decades.
 A large number of Hindus from across the border came and settled in North Bengal and thus the small village of Siliguri transformed into a town.
-The partition also created what is known as the Chickens neck of India.
+The partition also created what is known as the Chickens' neck of India.
 On the southern fringe of the town at fulbari is the border of Bangladesh.
 And on the northern fringe of the town is the forests of Mahananda WLS and the hills.
 Hence Siliguri covers a small tract of land that connects the rest of the North East to the Indian mainland.
-This critical factor leads to major economic development and large scale migration from all over the country.
+This critical factor leads to major economic development and large-scale migration from all over the country.
 Soon Siliguri became one of the most important cities in Eastern India.

 Shopping in the city is another reason for visitors from all over the region to congregate here.
 The City Center at Uttarayan township and Cosmos Mall are the two most popular modern shopping malls.
 There are many more concentrated around the Sevok road area.
 Bidhan market is the largest market in the city with about 3000 shops within it.
 Another shopping area is concentrated around Hill Cart Road and Sevok road.